Yasir-Ali-Swe/Javascript-and-Next.Js/README.md

 - In this repo i will share all the technologies i have study in my 5th semester.
 - I will learn html,css,javascript,tailwindcss and next.js in this semester.
 - Organize all lab work in one place.
-- Track progress over the semester
+- Track progress over the semester.
-- Share my work with others and keep a record for future reference
+- Share my work with others and keep a record for future reference.